manisha23das/Consumer-goods-ad-hoc-request/README.md

 ## Visualizations

-Visualizations have been created to illustrate each insight and are included in the `presentation/Consumer_Goods_Insights_Presentation.pptx`.
+Visualizations have been created to illustrate each insight and are included in the `Consumer good.pptx`.

 ## Usage